scepterb/bens-guide/content/Explanations/WPI_Info/command-based-structure.md

 `runOnce(Runnable, Requirements...)`

 ---
-### Reprise of writing commands
+### More ways of writing commands

 We went over the top two approaches to defining commands, as well as defining commands in-line.
-See WPI's full article about theses approaches [here](https://docs.wpilib.org/en/stable/docs/software/commandbased/organizing-command-based.html#instance-command-factory-methods).
+If you want to know more than the two approaches, see WPI's full article [here](https://docs.wpilib.org/en/stable/docs/software/commandbased/organizing-command-based.html#instance-command-factory-methods).
 ![[Clean-Code-Structures.png]]